Print Code: BR36 | Original Artwork: SOLD, Graphite and Colored Pencil, 35.5 cm x 42 cm (14″ x 16.5″) | Contact for Prints

 We must also be cautious to guard our hearts from outward influences and attacks that would seek to destroy the intimacy we have with God.
 (See “He Saves His Bride” (John the Baptist Artworks Series 2)).

-On one hand, we can stray from Jesus if we keep close company with unbelievers, whose hearts are inclined toward the world.
-On the other hand, professing believers who habitually compromise their fidelity to Jesus with sin can often prove to be a more destructive force against our relationship with God than unbelievers.
+On the one hand, we can stray from Jesus if we keep close company with unbelievers, whose hearts are inclined toward the world.
+On the other hand, if we keep close company with those who profess to be believers but who habitually compromise their fidelity to Jesus with idolatry and sin, it can be just as destructive to our relationship with God.
 See 1 John 2:3-6, 2 Corinthians 11:2-4, 1 Corinthians 15:33-34, 2 Timothy 3:1-5, Revelation 2:14-16; 20-25.

 “A righteous man is cautious in friendship, but the way of the wicked leads them astray.”
 (Proverbs 12:26)